SuperHeavyBallet/my-things-to-do/README.md

 *//Game Ideas:*
 - Platformer from aesthetic https://youtu.be/41V29jdzuCI
 - -^ Platformer, platforms as floating islands (ala Laputa) grassy top, rocky earth bottoms, add rocks etc falling from bottom on player landing/moving/jumping
+- - 'Willowing Widow' - Creature, tree base with female human torso/upper.
+Lady mourning loss of husband, ran to the woods and sat crying for so long a tree grew around her.

 # Reference Links
 - https://youtu.be/H69whKzV3wQ <= Armoured Feet and shins